Yale-Medicaid/Documentation/docs/embedding/onboarding.md

 - Cannot match any of your previous 24 passwords
 - Avoid using single words that can be found in the dictionary (e.g., "Wintertime1!")
 - You cannot change your password more often than once in a 7-day period unless overridden by the helpdesk

+## Oracle Password Change

+**If you are locked out, reach out to DSS IT and request Gainwell support to unlock your MDW credentials.**

+Changing your Oracle database password for the Medicaid Data Warehouse (MDW) can be done within any SQL editor, such as DBeaver.
+However, this requires setting the connection using *only* your username and excluding the `[YALE]` suffix, which is used to connect to the shared schema.

+For example, the following workflow may be performed in DBeaver with an existing connection:

+- Right-click on the Oracle connection
+- Edit connection, changing the username to exclude the `[YALE]` suffix
+- Save the edited connection, then right-click on the connection again
+- Select "Security" > "Change user password"
+- Edit connection, updating both the password and resetting the username to include `[YALE]` again
+- Test connection and save updated credentials

+Your updated password should persist all Oracle connections, regardless of other connections (e.g., RStudio or Python).
+Make sure you keep a secure record of your passwords for tracking.